TULiberalArts/Political-Science/pages/graduate.md

 **Q: Where can I get a detailed description of the program?**

-The Political Science [Graduate Student Handbook](http://www.cla.temple.edu/politicalscience/files/2014/02/GradHandbookSept2013_Revised.pdf) has a complete description of the program, requirements, and funding.
+The Political Science [Graduate Student Handbook](http://www.cla.temple.edu/politicalscience/files/2014/02/GradHandbookSept2013_Revised.pdf) has a complete description of the program, requirements and funding.